cosywasswa/Math-magicians/README.md

 ### To test the project

-run npm run start in VS Code terminal, to test code using Jest library and see how the code works.
+run npm run test in VS Code terminal, to test code using Jest library and see how the code works.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>